gvwilson/thirdbit/fiction/iffy/index.md

 Iffy said.
 "Now what?"

-The bear scampered away,
+The raccoon scampered away
-returning a moment later with a square dish with a slight camber along one axis.
+and returned a moment later dragging a square dish with a slight camber along one axis.
 Once again she just *knew* how to fit it onto the tripod.
 *Click.*
 Twist.